JimCShields/JimCShields/README.md

 - 👋 Hi, I’m @JimCShields
 - 👀 I’m interested in Full Stack Web Development and Java
 - 🌱 I’m currently learning Front End web dev and web database maintenance
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to music or video production
-- 📫 How to reach me ...
+- 📫 How to reach me @JimCShields on Twitter and Instagram.

 <!---
 JimCShields/JimCShields is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.